 For the best views of Table Mountain as you come in to land sit on starboard side of plane in summer, and port in winter.

-Help with flight quotes - our travel consultants are itching to assist you with your CPT flight
+Help with flight quotes - we're itching to show you the best CPT flight deals

-The only proper airport in Cape Town is Cape Town International Airport (CPT).
+The only airport in Cape Town with scheduled flights is Cape Town International Airport (CPT).

 We find travellers generally put a lot of emphasis on finding cheap airfares, but not enough on securing cheap car rentals and accommodation:

 Once you've booked your flight to Cape town, your car rental and your accommodation, the next step is to fill in your itinerary - here's a comprehensive list of things to do in Cape Town.

 Fun in the City : Try Cape Town Paragliding